mrwel8/mrwel8.github.com/_posts/2015-05-14-thoughts-on-wave.md

 <img src="https://help.salesforce.com/resource/HTHelpDocImages_194_20_en_US_8/bi_dashboard_example.png" alt="Analytics Cloud Dashboard"/>

 ### The technology has been around for a while
+Although the Salesforce page on this topic looks pretty impressive, the technology that powers Wave is actually not as novel as you might think.
+Key-value store databases have been around since the 70s, SAQL is essentially a customization of Apache Pig, and EdgeSpring (the company bought by Salesforce in 2013 for an undisclosed sum) had been developing the Edgemart and visualization features since at least 2010.
+The difference of course has been combining them all together into one sleek-looking package.

 ### Salesforce has a lot of ideas in the roadmap
 One giant advantage of being a <a href="https://appexchange.salesforce.com/listingDetail?listingId=a0N30000009xUI8EAM" target="_blank">Gold Partner</a> is that product managers sometimes give you glimpses into what is in the pipeline.
 Without going against any NDA or #safeharbor, all I can say is that Salesforce is putting a ton of effort into Analytics Cloud, so much so that their release timetable is actually doubled compared to the standard Winter / Spring / Summer schedule.
 The product team seems well aware of AC's shortcomings, and is already thinking through some really neat features for the near- and long-term future.